graphql/handbooks/ambassadors/standards.md

 - Be kind to others.
-- Promote a friendly atmosphere where people feel comfortable asking questions, participating in discussions, and making contributions.
+- Promote a friendly atmosphere where people feel comfortable asking questions, taking part in discussions, and making contributions.
-- Show gratitude and appreciation for others.
+- Show gratitude for others.
 Look for opportunities to say “thank you” and recognize people when they are being helpful or making contributions.
 - Make a conscious effort to welcome and be inclusive of newcomers and people who are different from you.
 - Show empathy, care, and concern for others’ feelings, perspectives, and